shkschneider/dotfiles/.zshk/README.md

 With oh-my-zsh, you would set ZSH_CUSTOM to this .zsh/; loading goes: /etc/zshrc, $HOME/.zshrc (oh-my-zsh's), $ZSH_CUSTOM/init.zsh (...), $HOME/.myzshrc.
 (Theme loaded by oh-my-zsh, yet $HOME/.myzshrc is sourced before and can override anything.)

-Prezto: I guees you could use .zshk as a module 'zshk' and load it from $HOME/.zpreztorc
+Prezto: I guees you could use .zshk as a module using "zstyle ':prezto:load' pmodule-dirs $HOME/.zshk" in $HOME/.zpreztorc.

 Tips and tricks
 ---------------